List of Hellsing characters: Seras Victoria

 In the series, Seras is originally a police officer who, with her squad, is sent to the village of Cheddar.
 A vampire has taken control of the town and turned its inhabitants into ghouls.
 When Alucard appears, she is taken hostage by the vampire until Alucard shoots both of them, killing the rogue vampire and almost killing Seras.
 Alucard offers to turn Seras into a vampire to save her from dying, which she accepts.
-From then on, she assists the Hellsing Organization against the increased vampire attacks.
-After Millennium declares war, she and the Wild Geese defend against Zoran Blitz's assault on Hellsing Manor, killing off most of the vampire soldiers before taking on Zorin herself.
+Then, she assists the Hellsing Organization against the increased vampire attacks.
+After Millennium declares war, she and the Wild Geese defend against Zorin Blitz's assault on Hellsing Manor, killing off most of the vampire soldiers before taking on Zorin herself.

 Seras' past is revealed during Zorin's illusion trap.
 Her father, a police officer, "gets in too deep" during an undercover mission.
 The group he has infiltrated traces him back to his home and brutally murders him and his wife.
 A distraught Seras charges and stabs one criminal in the eye with a fork.
 She is then shot in the gut and thrown against a bloodstained wall.
 The flashback ends with Seras seeing one of the criminals having sex with her mother's corpse.
 After having her arm sliced off, her life is spared by consuming Pip's blood.
 Drinking Pip's blood transforms her into a full-fledged vampire, with a shroud of energy replacing her arm.
 Pip becomes her familiar.
 With her newly acquired strength, she can kill Zorin.
 She leaves the manor and meets up with Integra, who is being escorted by Alexander Anderson and his soldiers.

 She is later shocked at Walter's return as a vampire, seeing him as a father figure.
 Despite now being enemies, she thanks Walter for everything before boarding the zeppelin with Integra to face the Major.
-On the ship she does battle with the Captain before finally managing to kill the werewolf.
-Later, she and Integra bare witness to the evil Major's grand plan to kill Alucard as he disappears.
+On the ship, she does battle with the Captain before finally managing to kill the werewolf.
+Later, she and Integra witness the evil Major's grand plan to kill Alucard as he disappears.
 She is then able to shatter the protective glass that shields the Major allowing Integra to finish him off.
 With the war now over, Seras carries Integra back to the remains of Hellsing Manor.
-In the epilogue, Seras has become Hellsing's highest ranking vampire after Alucard's supposed death.
+In the epilogue, Seras has become Hellsing's highest-ranking vampire after Alucard's supposed death.
 After he returns, she is finally excited to be reunited with her master.